VFansss/coquiz-web/README.md

 Web-app made for executing quizzes from files.

-Build with Svelte and SvelteKit static site generator.
+Built with Svelte and SvelteKit static site generator.

 ## Features